DoniaGameel/verilog-multipliers-with-synthesis-and-routing/README.md

 ## Multiplier used in floating point adder

 ## How to test the modules?
+1-Open Modelsim.

+2-Create project

+3-Add files in _helping_modules_ folder to the project

+4-Add files in _multipliers_files_pre_synthesis_ folder to the project

+5-Add files in test_benches folder

+6-Simulate test bench files using modelsim

 ## DRC Report of floating point multiplier: